 Prop bets are based on individual performance, typically surrounding players.
 Rookie Justin Herbert garnered plenty of attention from the NFL, fantasy football players, and bettors alike.
 For example, Herbert’s projected passing total in the Chargers’ Week 14 matchup with the Atlanta Falcons was 265.5 yards.
 He threw for 243 yards in the 20-17 win, giving those who bet the under on his passing yards prop the win.

-Search below for Los Angeles Chargers team or player props currently being offered at sportsbooks.
+Search below for Los Angeles Chargers odds, team or player props currently being offered at sportsbooks.
 You can also look around at other teams and players using this tool.
 Happy shopping!

 Los Angeles Chargers 2021 schedule and betting odds

 |Week 1||Sunday, Sept.
 12||at Washington Football Team||1 p.m.
 ET||Chargers -1.5|

 |Week 2||Sunday, Sept.
 19||vs. Dallas Cowboys||4:25 p.m.
 ET||OTB|